Sekani-27/genuvia-core/README.md

 # Genuvia Core

-An organisational memory and decision intelligence system for small technical teams.
-Captures decisions, detects contradictions, and surfaces context — so your team stops losing institutional knowledge between conversations.
+**The persistent intelligence layer for technical founders who can't afford to lose context.**

+Small teams make fast decisions.
+Most of them disappear — into Slack threads, forgotten meetings, and the memory of people who later leave.
+Core captures decisions, detects contradictions, and surfaces forgotten context before it costs you.

 Built for technical founders on 2–15 person teams.
 Delivered via Telegram.
 Deployed on Railway.